Canadian Space Agency: Canadian space program

 The Canadian space program is administered by the Canadian Space Agency.
 Canada has contributed technology, expertise and personnel to the world space effort, especially in collaboration with ESA and NASA.
 In addition to its astronauts and satellites, some of the most notable Canadian technological contributions to space exploration include the Canadarm on the Space Shuttle and Canadarm2 on the International Space Station.

-Canada's contribution to the International Space Station is the $1.3 billion Mobile Servicing System.
+Canada's contribution to the International Space Station is the C$1.3 billion Mobile Servicing System.
 This consists of Canadarm2 (SSRMS), Dextre (SPDM), mobile base system (MBS) and multiple robotics workstations that together make up the Mobile Servicing System on the ISS.
 The Canadarm, Canadarm2 and Dextre all employ the Advanced Space Vision System, which allows more efficient use of the robotic arms.
 Another Canadian technology of note is the Orbiter Boom Sensor System, which was an extension for the original Canadarm used to inspect the Space Shuttle's thermal protection system for damage while in orbit.
 Before the Space Shuttle's retirement, the boom was modified for use with Canadarm2; STS-134 (the Space Shuttle program's penultimate mission) left it for use on the ISS.

 The Canadian Space Agency also has a Scientific Research programme on the International Space Station.

 CSA astronauts

 There have been four recruiting campaigns for astronauts for the CSA.
 The first, in 1983 by the National Research Council, led to the selection of Roberta Bondar, Marc Garneau, Robert Thirsk, Ken Money, Bjarni Tryggvason and Steve MacLean.
 The second, in 1992, selected Chris Hadfield, Julie Payette, Dafydd Williams and Michael McKay.
 On May 13, 2009, it was announced after the completion of a third selection process that two new astronauts, Jeremy Hansen and David Saint-Jacques, had been chosen.
 The latest recruitment campaign was launched in 2016, attracting 3,772 applicants for 2 candidates.
 In 2017, Joshua Kutryk and Jennifer Sidey were chosen.

-Nine Canadians have participated in 17 crewed missions in total: 14 NASA Space Shuttle missions (including one mission to Mir) and 3 Roscosmos Soyuz missions.
+Ten Canadians have participated in 18 crewed missions in total: 14 NASA Space Shuttle missions (including one mission to Mir), 3 Roscosmos Soyuz missions, and one Artemis program mission.
 Two former Canadian astronauts never flew in space: Michael McKay resigned for medical reasons and Ken Money resigned in 1992, eight years after his selection.